Click on a selection here:or scroll down the page to read the rules.

 Double Sixes (DOC)

-Score is kept on a cumulative basis, as each game consists of a number of hands.
-The number of hands in a game is equal to the number of domino suits (numbers).
-In other words, Double-6 dominoes have 7 suits (0-7), Double-9 dominoes have 10 suits (0-9), Double-12 dominoes have 13 suits (0-12), and Double-15 dominoes have 16 suits (0-15).
-While low hand scores are important, only the cumulative score matters: Lowest final score wins the game.
+Score is kept on a cumulative basis, as each game consists of a certain number of hands.
+The number of hands in a game is equal to the number of domino suits (numbers/colors).
+Double-6 dominoes have 7 suits (0-7), so there are 7 hands to play.
+Double-9 dominoes have 10 suits (0-9), so there are 10 hands to play.
+Double-12 dominoes have 13 suits (0-12), so there are 13 hands to play.
+Double-15 dominoes have 16 suits (0-15), so there are 16 hands to play.
+While low hand scores are important, only the cumulative score matters.
+The player with the lowest final score wins the game.

 All the dominoes are turned face-down on a smooth tabletop and mixed thoroughly.
 This becomes the “chicken yard.”
 The number of dominoes or tiles initially drawn by each player from the “chicken yard” depends on the number of players.
 This is the guideline to follow to calculate the amount of tiles drawn: